 The oil enhances the texture, flavour, and moisture of bread.
-Oil contains many fatty acids and lecithin which make the dough easier to handle and prevent it from being sticky.
-They also help to extend the shelf-life of bread.
-Bread that contains oil tends to be soft and fresh for a longer period.
+Vegetable oil contains many fatty acids and also lecithin which make the dough easier to handle and prevents it from being sticky.
+They also help to extend the shelf-life of bread by staying softer for a longer period.

-Adding oil to bread has a lot of benefits, most of them are explained here:
+Adding oil to bread has a lot of benefits, most of which are explained here:

 Keeping the gluten contracted improves the bread’s crumb by reducing the size of the air pockets to make the texture light and fluffy.

 When an oil component is added to your bread dough, not only will it improve the crumb structure, but it will also make a softer and moist loaf.
 This is because the oil in the dough prevents water from evaporating during baking.
 As the water is retained, it keeps the baked bread moist and tenderized.

 Extra moisture in bread made with oil leads to a longer-lasting bread.
 The dough retains moisture for longer to appease tastebuds.
 Though the extra moisture does provide more water activity which will lead to increased microbiological activity and the earlier onset of mould.
 This is somewhat protected by the extra acidity of the oil, yet further dough improvers could be used to delay mould further.

 Lecithin present in oil slows down starch retrogradation which is often referred to as staling.
 This is where the starch particles release moisture and recrystallise.
 Adding oil to the dough will make the starch molecules more hydrophobic.
 This means that it will be less likely to absorb excess water.
 Without water, enzymes in the dough will have a hard time operating and breaking down starch molecules.
 If this process is inhibited, the bread structure will remain unchanged for a longer period of time.